Mini-MBA Certificate Program

 Due to high demand for this program, seats often sell out many weeks in advance.
 We encourage you to submit your application early.

-Class Times: Mondays from 6:00 - 9:00 p.m.
+Class Times: Mondays from 6–9 p.m.
 (The first and last sessions begin early; a detailed schedule will be sent to all participants prior to the program.)
+All sessions are held on ten consecutive Monday evenings (excluding national holidays).

 Program Fee: The fee listed above includes tuition, all program materials (course packet, books), assessments, a one-on-one coaching session, and dinner on class nights.